 This channel includes comedy specials like The Kapil Sharma Show and police dramas like Crime Patrol.
 With over 31,000 videos to choose from, the SET India channel has a wide range of popular content.

 5: Cocomelon – Nursery Rhymes (49.1 million subscribers)

 Cocomelon – Nursery Rhymes is a channel that focuses almost entirely on classic children’s nursery rhymes set to 3D animation, as well as some original songs.
 Originally called ABCkidTV, it’s one of the longest-running top channels on YouTube, having published its first video in September 2006.
 It saw steady growth over the years, but its popularity exploded in 2017, where it began to garner more than 100,000 new subscribers a month.

-As of early 2019 it’s gaining more than 120,000 subscribers and close to 100 million views a day.
+With an average of three million new subscribers every month, this channel is quickly climbing the ranks and could be one of the top few channels in the not-too-distant future.
 Clearly a controversial channel, however, Cocomelon – Nursery Rhymes has one of the 12 most disliked videos of all time.
 The Cocomelon “Bath Song” has more than 1.6 million dislikes, alongside its 1.45 billion views.